 Members of State Farming Organisations and their Grains Councils are already paid members with voting rights and other entitlements, within the GPA Business Member category.
 This membership category provides a collective and powerful voice to directly influence and determine national policy matters and outcomes, as members of the GPA Policy Council.

-How Do I Join GPA, via the National Grower Register System’s Grain Delivery Card?
+How Do I Join GPA Via The National Grower Register with my Grain Delivery Card?

 Your GPA Membership and the Fee can also be nominated through the National Grower Register (NGR) system, when completing details of your Grain Delivery Card.
 However, this does not guarantee membership or the collection of subscription fees by GPA.
 This is due to privacy laws within the NGR system (Where GPA is listed as an ‘Identification Subscriber’) and the need for individual agreements between GPA and grain buyers/traders.
 Selecting the GPA Levy option on your NGR Grain Delivery Card will allow your GPA membership fee and contact details to be passed on to those you are trading with, if such an agreement is in place.
 Please notify GPA via email if you have chosen to pay your subscription fee this way.